MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 After having helped a handful of people, I've decided to write this blog post about my 4 month old [webserv project](https://github.com/MyNameIsTrez/webserv) at [Codam](https://www.codam.nl/en/).

-It goes over why mimicking nginx its behavior accurately is hard, explaining stuff that was a mystery to me at the time, like why you absolutely should use `getaddrinfo()`.
+Lots of example code is used to show why mimicking nginx its behavior accurately is hard, explaining stuff that was a mystery to me at the time along the way, like why you absolutely should use `getaddrinfo()`.

 At the bottom of the page is a nice Python description of the ugly C++ code, which can hopefully save a few people the weeks I had to spend on figuring this stuff out at the time. :-)